celerik/terraform-azurerm-vnet/README.md

 - Supports custom DNS servers.
 - Allows tagging of resources.
 - Provides outputs for the VNet's ID and name.
-- Includes a submodule for creating subnets with service endpoints, address ranges, and private endpoint network policies.
+- Includes a submodule for creating subnets with service endpoints, address ranges, private endpoint network policies, and optional delegation.
 - Includes a submodule for configuring VNet peering between virtual networks.

 ## Usage